 For lights flashing sequentially, the sync delay needs to be determined taking into account the geometry of the channel and in particular the paired buoy spacing.
 As a guide – “the closer the buoys are together the shorter the delay may be”.

-The geographical spacing between synchronised lights within a group, on fixed or floating aids, should be such that the group as a whole is within the observer’s field of view.
+The geographical spacing between synchronised lights within a group, on fixed or floating aids, should be such that the group as a whole is normally within the observer’s field of view.

 When selecting flash character of sequencing lights and/or pairs, effect of sync failure on identification of such lights should be considered.